 Candidates failing a performance exam must attend testing day of a certification course for retesting.
 The fee for performance retesting is $265.

 The Field Tech Grade 1 course is made up of two consecutive Saturdays.
-For those taking the course in 2021 you will receive an emailed PDF of the ASTM standards that pertain to this certification approximately 2 weeks prior to the start of the session.
-For attendees scheduled to attend a course in 2022 the CP-1 study manual will be handed out the first course day.
+Applicants will receive an emailed PDF of the ASTM standards that pertain to this certification approximately 2 weeks prior to the start of the session, the CP-1 study manual will be handed out the first course day.
 The first Saturday consists of written material instruction in the morning followed by practical instruction in the afternoon.
 Lunch is not provided, so please plan to bring one to have during the short break.
 The second Saturday is testing day.
 A quick review of the written material is given prior to the written exam, which is then followed by taking the performance exams.

 In January 2008, ACI International realigned this program to reduce the content overlap between the Laboratory Testing Technician certification programs.
 There are now less test methods covered by each program, and test methods are grouped logically.